raphet/svelte/site/content/tutorial/12-actions/01-actions/text.md

 * tooltips
 * adding custom event handlers

-In this app, we want to make the orange box 'pannable'.
+In this app, we want to make the red box 'pannable'.
 It has event handlers for the `panstart`, `panmove` and `panend` events, but these aren't native DOM events.
 We have to dispatch them ourselves.
 First, import the `pannable` function...

 ```js
 import { pannable } from './pannable.js';